Arfii20/Arfii20/README.md

 * 📱 ARM

 ## Experience:
-Worked on a few programs and a team project.
+Worked on a few personal and team projects.
 Most of them are present in Repositories.

 ## Contact Info: